How Solar Energy Works – A Helpful Guide

 How Do Solar Panels Work?

-The sun shines 3 x 1026 watts of energy and about 1.74 x 1017 watts strikes the earth.
+To begin, let’s look at solar panels, the main component of a solar energy system.
+During any given day, the sun shines 3 x 1026 watts of energy and about 1.74 x 1017 watts strike the earth.
 This means for about every one square meter (or about 10 square feet of earth’s surface), one kilowatt of energy is received.
 So that means your average backyard swimming pool (48 square meters/ 516 square feet) will receive 288 kilowatts of energy on one day over a 6-hour time frame.
 That’s about 10x the energy an average US household needs in one day!
 The only issue is not wasting this energy, but rather how to collect it for direct usage.
 This is where solar panels come in to help harvest this energy.